spectrocloud/spectro-vale-pkg/README.md

        uses: spectrocloud/spectro-vale-pkg/.github/workflows/vale.yml@main
    ```

 You are now ready to use the Spectro Cloud Vale package in your documentation.
-The Vale package will run on every pull request and provide feedback on the documentation.
+The Vale package will be used on every pull request in the repository and provide feedback on new or modified markdown files.

 > [!TIP]
 > Pull Requests in draft mode will not trigger the writting checks.
 Make sure to mark the PR as ready for review to trigger the checks.

-If a pull request does not meet the standards, Vale will provide suggestions to improve the documentation.
+If a pull request does not meet the standards, Vale will provide suggestions on how to improve the documentation.

-If you want to run Vale locally, use the following command.
+If you want to use Vale locally, issue the following command.

 ```shell
 vale path/to/your/file
 ```

-A detailed output will show the suggestions and errors in the documentation.
+A detailed output will display the suggestions and errors in the documentation.

 ## Contribution

-Please refer to the [Contribution Guide](docs/CONTRIBUTION.md) for more information on how to contribute to this repository.
+For more information on contributing to this repository, please refer to the [Contribution Guide](docs/CONTRIBUTION.md).